QARIO/dochive/README.md

 PDF images are currently expected in a Portrait style, Landscape images may be distorted.
 Data exported may appear in duplicates if you are using the default 'selfie' template.

-### Initial QAR DocHive Release on 11 February 2015
+### Initial QAR dochive Release on 11 February 2015

 	Edward Brian Duncan
 	Charles C Duncan